 You May Also Enjoy 15 Easy And Eye-Catching Leaf Craft Ideas For Kids

 #4.
 Silhouette Lanterns

 Silhouette lanterns can be easily made with jars, spray paint, and a paint marker, and can look very effective.

-You might also like 33 Fun Projects for Kids Aged 8-12 yrs
+You May Also Enjoy 33 Fun Projects for Kids Aged 8-12 yrs

 Paracord bracelets look great, and will appeal to kids, as they can be unravelled to provide a usable length of parachute cord if ever needed!

-You might also like Loom Bracelet Designs without a Loom
+You May Also Enjoy Loom Bracelet Designs without a Loom

 Minions will always be popular and these cute little guys will also allow your kids to get some sewing experience.